Rotunda Museum: Founding

 The Rotunda Museum, described as the finest surviving purpose-built museum of its age in the country, was built in 1829 by Richard Hey Sharp of York, to a design suggested by William Smith, the "Father of English Geology".
 Smith's pioneering work established that geological strata could be identified and correlated using the fossils they contain.
 Smith came to Scarborough after his release from debtors' prison.
 The dramatic Jurassic coastline of Yorkshire offered him an area of geological richness.

 Sir John Johnstone became Smith's patron and employed him as his land steward at Hackness.
 Johnstone was president of the Scarborough Philosophical Society, which raised the money to build the Rotunda and consulted Smith as to the museum's design.
 Still in his twenties, Sir John was an intellectual leader in Scarborough in the 1820s and a staunch supporter of Smith and his ideas.
 He donated the Hackness stone of which the Rotunda Museum is built.
 Smith had seen a rotunda in London and instructed the architect, Richard Sharp of York, to follow that design.
 The Rotunda Museum was built to Smith's design suggestion and the original display of fossils illustrated his ideas.
 The fossils and rocks were arranged in the order in which they occurred, with the youngest in the cases at the top and the oldest at the bottom.
 The order around the walls reflected the order of rocks on the Yorkshire coast.
-A section of the rocks on the coast was drawn around the inside of the dome of the building by Smiths nephew, another geologist, John Phillips.
+A section of the rocks on the coast was drawn around the inside of the dome of the building by Smith's nephew, another geologist, John Phillips.
 The two wings were added to the building in 1860.